OpenFn/docs/docs/cli.md

 1. Modify `hello.js` to print your name.
 2. Re-run the job by running `openfn hello.js -a http`.
-3. Validate that you receive this expected output:
+3. Validate that you receive this expected CLI logs:

     ```
     [CLI] ⚠ Error loading state from ./state.json